-- Administrators who want to deploy Java 2 Platform, Enterprise Edition (J2EE) applications or application modules to WebLogic Server® instances or clusters.
+- Administrators who want to deploy Java EE applications or application modules to WebLogic Server instances or clusters.
 It is assumed that you are working in a production environment, which is generally characterized by multiple WebLogic Server instances or clusters running on multiple machines.
 It is also assumed that you have one or more application module archive files that have been tested and are ready to deploy on a production server. - Developers who may need to deploy an application in a development environment, package an application for delivery to an administrator or deployer, or create and export the configuration of an application for deployment to a testing, staging, or production environment

-Guide to This Document
+1.2 Guide to This Document

-- This chapter, Introduction and Roadmap, describes the organization of this document and highlights new deployment features introduced in this release of WebLogic Server. - Chapter 2, "Understanding WebLogic Server Deployment," provides an overview of deployment features used in WebLogic Server. - Chapter 3, "Preparing Applications and Modules for Deployment," explains how to prepare application and module files for deployment to WebLogic Server. - Chapter 4, "Configuring Applications for Production Deployment," how to configure an application for deployment to a specific WebLogic Server environment. - Chapter 5, "Exporting an Application for Deployment to New Environments," describes how to export an application's WebLogic Server deployment configuration to a custom deployment plan, which administrators use in deploying the application into non-development environments. - Chapter 6, "Deploying Applications and Modules with weblogic.deployer," describes basic and advanced techniques for deploying applications to Weblogic Server. - Chapter 7, "Auto-Deploying Applications in Development Domains," describes how to quickly deploy an application to a stand-alone server (Administration Server) for evaluation or testing in a single-server development environment. - Chapter 8, "Redeploying Applications in a Production Environment," explains how to safely update, redeploy, and reconfigure applications that you have deployed to a production environment. - Chapter 9, "Managing Deployed Applications," describes common tasks that an Administrator performs when managing deployed applications and modules. - Appendix A, "weblogic.Deployer Command-Line Reference," provides a complete reference for the weblogic.Deployer tool syntax. - Appendix B, "weblogic.PlanGenerator Command Line Reference," describes how to use the weblogic.PlanGenerator utility to create a basic deployment plan.
+- This chapter, Chapter 1, "Introduction and Roadmap," describes the organization of this document and highlights new deployment features introduced in this release of WebLogic Server. - Chapter 2, "Understanding WebLogic Server Deployment," provides an overview of deployment features used in WebLogic Server. - Chapter 3, "Preparing Applications and Modules for Deployment," explains how to prepare application and module files for deployment to WebLogic Server. - Chapter 4, "Configuring Applications for Production Deployment," describes how to configure an application for deployment to a specific WebLogic Server environment.

+- Chapter 5, "Exporting an Application for Deployment to New Environments," describes how to export an application's WebLogic Server deployment configuration to a custom deployment plan, which administrators use in deploying the application into non-development environments. - Chapter 6, "Deploying Applications and Modules with weblogic.
+Deployer," describes basic and advanced techniques for deploying applications to WebLogic Server. - Chapter 7, "Auto-Deploying Applications in Development Domains," describes how to quickly deploy an application to a standalone server (Administration Server) for evaluation or testing in a single-server development environment. - Chapter 8, "Redeploying Applications in a Production Environment," explains how to safely update, redeploy, and reconfigure applications that you have deployed to a production environment. - Chapter 9, "Managing Deployed Applications," describes common tasks that an Administrator performs when managing deployed applications and modules. - Appendix A, "weblogic.Deployer Command-Line Reference," provides a complete reference for the weblogic.
+Deployer tool syntax. - Appendix B, "weblogic.PlanGenerator Command-Line Reference," describes how to use the weblogic.
+PlanGenerator utility to create a basic deployment plan. - Appendix C, "Using the WebLogic Maven Plug-In for Deployment," describes using the WebLogic Maven plug-in for deploying, redeploying, updating, starting and stopping applications, and such.

-Standards Compatibility
+1.3 Standards Compatibility

-WebLogic Server implements the J2EE 1.4 specification.
-J2EE 1.4 includes a deployment specification, JSR-88, that describes a standard API used by deployment tools and application server providers to configure and deploy applications to an application server.
+WebLogic Server implements the Java EE 5 specification.
+Java EE 5 includes a deployment specification, JSR-88, that describes a standard API used by deployment tools and application server providers to configure and deploy applications to an application server.

-WebLogic Server implements both the JSR-88 Service Provider Interface (SPI) plug-in and model plug-in to comply with the J2EE 1.4 deployment specification.
-You can use a basic J2EE 1.4 deployment API deployment tool with the WebLogic Server plug-ins (without using WebLogic Server extensions to the API) to configure, deploy, and redeploy J2EE applications and modules to WebLogic Server.
+WebLogic Server implements both the JSR-88 Service Provider Interface (SPI) plug-in and model plug-in to comply with the Java EE 5 deployment specification.
+You can use a basic Java EE 5 deployment API deployment tool with the WebLogic Server plug-ins (without using WebLogic Server extensions to the API) to configure, deploy, and redeploy Java EE applications and modules to WebLogic Server.
 See Compatibility Statement for WebLogic Server.

-Deployment Terminology
+1.4 Deployment Terminology